1. Your Directors have pleasure in presenting the 49th Annual

 Particulars of Employees and Related Disclosures

-69. In accordance with Ministry of Corporate Affairs notification no. GSR 463(E) datedJune 05 2015 government companies are exempt from Section 197 of the Companies Act 2013and its rules thereof.
+76. In accordance with Ministry of Corporate Affairs notification no. GSR 463(E) datedJune 05 2015 government companies are exempt from Section 197 of the Companies Act 2013and its rules thereof.

 Conservation of Energy Technology Absorption and Foreign Exchange Earnings and Outgo

-71. CSL constituted a Board level Risk Management Committee (RMC) on February 08 2019for an overall review of the corporate risks.
-The Company's risk management policy aims toput in place a comprehensive risk management system consisting of a defined process ofrisk management and methodology of identification assessment response monitoring andreporting of risks.
+2014.
+The Company's risk management policy aims to put in place a comprehensive riskmanagement system consisting of a defined process of risk management and methodology ofidentification reporting of risks.
 The policy provides the management and Board ofDirectors an assurance that key risks are being properly identified and effectivelymanaged.

 79. As per the policy CSL Board at the helm will review the risk management system inCSL.
 The Board shall discharge its responsibility of risk oversight by ensuring the reviewat periodical intervals.
-Board may also delegate to any other person or committee thetask of independently assessing and evaluating the effectiveness of the risk managementsystem.
-The CSL management comprising of CSL Board level and below Boardlevel executives has been entrusted with the implementation of the risk management process.
-In this respectthe Company have RMC and Risk Management Steering Committees (RMSCs) to implement thepolicy in CSL.
-The RMC and the Board of Directors review the risk management process andpolicy.
-The yard's product mix comprising of defense and commercial shipbuilding and shiprepair gives the Company a natural hedge against market risk.
+The CSL management comprising of CSL Board level and below Boardlevel executives has been entrusted with the implementation of the risk managementprocess.
+In this respect the Company have functional Risk Management Committees and BoardLevel Risk Management Committees to implement the policy in CSL.
+The Risk ManagementCommittees and the

 Research and Development (R&D) Activities